qaalabs/DE5M4/docs/1-intro/ex1-brainstorming.md

 In groups **brainstorm the digital design process**, addressing:

-- What are the key phases or stages in designing a data product?
+- What are 3 or 4 key phases or stages in designing a data product?
 - What activities happen in each phase?
 - Who needs to be involved at each stage?
 - What inputs and outputs would each stage have?